Icons

 This is an actual play, not a story.
 It has no point; one of the characters changes dramatically because dice rolls and I didn’t go back and fix it to make sure there weren’t contradictions and were clues and foreshadowing.
 It just is.

 A couple of changes happened as I was doing it.
-First, I got a lot more comfortable with Icons’ maneuver-advantage-stunt system, so the descriptions of that get shorter.
+First, I got a lot more comfortable with Icons’ maneuver-advantage-stunt system, so the descriptions of stunts etc. get shorter.
 Second, I adopted a house rule that characters with Super-Speed are allowed to use it instead of Coordination while determining Initiative.
 This means that in any combat, Quickstep often goes first.
 That seemed comic accurate to me, so I went with it, but if your Coordination is higher than or equal to your Super-Speed, I’d do the standard Icons thing and say, hey, treat your Coordination as 1 higher (Coordination 3, Super-Speed 2 gets treated as Coordination 4 for the purposes of Initiative).

 How I converted D&D characters also changed; there are more details in Icons Conversions.